EEN421/EEN421.github.io/_posts/2024-05-22-Deploy-Defender-for-IoT-OT-Network-Sensor.md

 # Introduction & Use Case:
-You've deployed your sensors through Azure IoT Hub and onboarded your telemetry to a Log Analytics Workspace, but you're a ninja and know there's more to defending your shinobi dojo and it's IoT infrastructure...
+You've deployed your sensors through Azure IoT Hub and onboarded your telemetry to a Log Analytics Workspace, but you're a ninja and know there's more to defending your shinobi dojo's IoT infrastructure...
 Enter the Defender for IoT Operational Technology (OT) sensor!

 <br/>